hbrmn/hbrmn.github.io/_pages/about.md

   - /about.html
 ---

-I am **Henrik Bradtmüller**, an Assistant Professor of Physics (*Professor Doutor*) at the **São Carlos Institute of Physics, University of São Paulo (IFSC/USP)**, in Brazil.
-I joined IFSC in April 2025.
-My background is in chemistry and materials science, and my research focuses on the atomic structure of glasses and glass-ceramics using **solid-state nuclear magnetic resonance (NMR) spectroscopy**.
+I am **Henrik Bradtmüller**, an Assistant Professor of Physics at the **São Carlos Institute of Physics, University of São Paulo (IFSC/USP)**, Brazil.
+I use **solid-state NMR spectroscopy** to study how the atomic structure of glasses and glass-ceramics influences their properties.

-Before joining USP, I worked as a postdoctoral researcher with Edgar D. Zanotto at the Vitreous Materials Laboratory (LaMaV), Federal University of São Carlos.
-I completed my doctorate in physical chemistry at the University of Münster, working with Hellmut Eckert and Michael Ryan Hansen.

 ## Research

-I study how glass composition affects local atomic environments and how those environments relate to properties such as chemical durability, ion transport, and crystallization.
-My current work combines solid-state NMR with complementary measurements and molecular dynamics simulations.
+My work connects glass composition with chemical durability, ion transport, and crystallization.
+I combine NMR experiments with complementary measurements and molecular dynamics simulations, with three main interests:

-- **Bioactive and niobium-containing glasses.** I investigate how changes in network connectivity and the environments of network-forming and modifying elements affect material properties and dissolution.
+- **Bioactive and niobium-containing glasses:** how local atomic environments and network connectivity affect dissolution and other material properties.
-- **Phosphate, borophosphate, borosilicate, and silicate systems.** These provide different ways to examine the relationships between composition, structure, and properties in disordered solids.
-- **NMR methods for disordered materials.** I develop and apply experiments for quadrupolar nuclei and heteronuclear dipolar interactions, aiming to obtain structural information that is difficult to access from conventional spectra alone.
+- **NMR methods:** experiments that reveal the environments of quadrupolar nuclei and the proximity of different elements in disordered solids.
-- **Glass relaxation and crystallization.** I use NMR to follow structural changes as glasses relax or form crystalline phases.
+- **Relaxation and crystallization:** how atomic arrangements change as glasses relax and crystalline phases form.

-At IFSC/USP, I work with Marcos de Oliveira Jr. and our students on solid-state NMR and glass science.
-My research program is supported by FAPESP through its Young Investigator (*Jovem Pesquisador*) program.
+These questions span silicate, phosphate, borophosphate, and borosilicate systems.
+At IFSC/USP, I work with Marcos de Oliveira Jr. and our students, with support from FAPESP’s Young Investigator program.

-## Teaching and tutorials
+## Background and teaching

+I joined IFSC in April 2025, after postdoctoral research with Edgar D. Zanotto at UFSCar.
+I completed my doctorate in physical chemistry at the University of Münster with Hellmut Eckert and Michael Ryan Hansen.

-I teach physics and experimental laboratory courses at USP.
-This website also contains [practical NMR tutorials]({{ '/blog/' | relative_url }}), including guides to processing and fitting spectra with ssNake.
-The aim is to explain both the software steps and the choices behind them.
+Alongside undergraduate physics and laboratory teaching, I write [practical NMR tutorials]({{ '/blog/' | relative_url }}).
+These explain both the software steps and the reasoning behind processing and fitting decisions.

-## Publications and contact
+## Contact

+For collaborations or tutorial questions: **henrik[at]usp.br**.

-See my [CV]({{ '/cv/' | relative_url }}) and [publications]({{ '/publications/' | relative_url }}) for more about my work.
-For questions about the tutorials or potential collaborations, you can contact me at [mail@bradtmueller.net](mailto:mail@bradtmueller.net).
+See my [CV]({{ '/cv/' | relative_url }}) and [publications]({{ '/publications/' | relative_url }}) for further details.